Imagine, you have a snoring problem and like so many people, you search online for a ‘cure’, a quick fix – and in no time at all there it is:

 The ideal anti-snoring device doesn’t exist

 The ideal anti-snoring device doesn’t yet exist – but fear not.
-Getting close to perfect for you is something that the expert Dentist can help you with (it depends upon many things eg: how many teeth you have and where, whether you grind your teeth [bruxism] amongst other things).
+Getting close to perfect for you is something that the expert sleep-trained Dentist can help you with (it depends upon many things eg: how many teeth you have and where, whether you grind your teeth [bruxism] amongst other things).
 The feature set below should help you have a more informed conversation:

 - Cheap (or very durable and can be modified if you lose a tooth)